GRicciardi00/Memorandum-android-app/README.md

  - View all active reminders on the map. <br />
  <img src=https://github.com/GRicciardi00/MobDev-Giuseppe-Ricciardi-Android/blob/main/Screenshots/MapActivitygif.gif width="25%" height="25%">

- -Receive a notification on your device when you approach an active memo (even if the app is closed). <br />
+ - Receive a notification on your device when you approach an active memo (even if the app is closed). <br />
  <img src=https://github.com/GRicciardi00/MobDev-Giuseppe-Ricciardi-Android/blob/main/Screenshots/Notificationgif.gif width="25%" height="25%">

 ## A close look on it